ssteuteville/pytasks/README.md

 # pytasks
 Task Queuing Application

-This project aims to be a light weight http server application that can schedule and run tasks.
-The project should reamin pure python and never rely on 3rd party libraries.
+This project aims to be a light weight http server that can schedule and run tasks.
+The project should remain pure python and never rely on 3rd party libraries.
 The current implementation uses a multiprocessing queue with NUM_WORKERS amount of child processes always alive and waiting for something to be ready in the queue.
 When the worker is able to get something from the queue it will import the correct module from JOB_MODULE and run the run(data) method from that module.

 ## Job:
 Currently any python script that, implements: